 Saving a Report

-Once you have configured your custom report, you can save your work before exiting the report builder.
-Here is how saving works and what to keep in mind.
-There is no limit to the number of saved reports per user at this time.
+After configuring your custom report, save it before exiting the report builder.
+There is currently no limit to the number of saved reports per user.

 Saving a Report for the First Time

-- You will be prompted to enter a name for your report.
+- You are prompted to enter a report name.

 Editing a Saved Report